Sudhanshu7sb/AC-JS-functions/Ex6-assignment-level-3.md

 knowWhy(211);
 ```

 - Output of the above code
+error
 - Is the code above valid or not?
+invalid
 - Explain the reason.
+in return statement we cannot write any condition .i.e it should be an expression which has some value

 ## writeTextAnswer